mweers/mweers.github.io/resume.md

 **Revenue Management Solutions – Oklahoma City, OK**
 *November 2022 – June 2024*

-- Designed and developed automated testing using Java and TestNG.
+- Architected automated testing using Java and TestNG.
 - Modified the Gitlab CICD pipeline to build .NET artifacts, run tests, and push to storage.
 - Assumed responsibility for the automated regression tests of the client-facing GUI, using Selenium and TestNG.
 - Led two teams of QA Engineers; responsible for manual and automated testing.